ConfederacyOfGaia/Gaia/dms-guide.md

 > {"year_len":336,"events":0,"n_months":12,"months":["Deepwinter","Darkwinter","Lightwinter","Newspring","Spring 2","Spring 3","Summer 1","Peaksummer","Greengrass","Leaffall","Autumn 2","Autumn 3"],"month_len":{"Deepwinter":28,"Darkwinter":28,"Lightwinter":28,"Newspring":28,"Spring 2":28,"Spring 3":28,"Summer 1":28,"Peaksummer":28,"Greengrass":28,"Leaffall":28,"Autumn 2":28,"Autumn 3":28},"week_len":12,"weekdays":[],"n_moons":2,"moons":["Lira","Osis"],"lunar_cyc":{"Lira":12,"Osis":28},"lunar_shf":{"Lira":6,"Osis":12},"year":32,"first_day":0,"notes":{}}

 Need to translate this into a Real Calendar

 \page

+## Dieties

+### Bahamut

+Bahamut is the embodiment of Order, Tradition, and Family, and is usually represented as male.
+Bahamut is Lawful Neutral (with Evil tendencies).

+### Gruumsh

+Gruumsh is the creator god of the orcs.
+He is a fierce warrior and a great scholar.
+He is almost always represented as a large, beautiful orcish male with one eye and an eyepatch.

+Orcish clerics worship Gruumsh exclusively.
+His domains are Arcana, Knowledge, Life, Light, Nature, and War.

+### Tiamat

+Bahamut is the embodiment of Freedom and Individuality, and is usually represented as female.
+Tiamat is Chaotic Good in alignment.

+\page